xapi-project/xs-opam/README.md

 2. Executing `make download` will download all sources into `build/src`.
-If you added or updated a package, its source tar ball needs to be uploaded to Artifactory into:
+If you added or updated a package, its source tar ball in `'build/src` needs to be uploaded to Artifactory into:

       https://repo.citrite.net/ctx-local-contrib/xs-opam/

-3. Update the VERSION in the Makefile and commit all changes.
-Tag the repository with this VERSION and push the tags and the commits.
+3. Tag the release and push tags and commits.
+IF you don't tag the release, the generated SPEC file (see below) will point to last tag and not include your changes.

 4. Execute `make` to generate the SPEC files for xenserver-specs.
 The generated files will point to the tagged realease.